jtopjian/terraform-provider-openstack-old/README.md

 ## Warning

-I have zero knowledge of Go.
-This work consisted of me reading the Go tutorial and fooling around for a few hours.
+I have almost no knowledge of Go.
+This work consists of me copying copying other examples and being amazed that any of this actually works.
 If things look sloppy and outright wrong, they are.

-Also, please be aware that this is just me fooling around over a weekend.
-I will probably not take this plugin beyond the current state.
-If you'd like to take over work, by all means, go for it.
+Also, please be aware that this is just me fooling.
+If you'd like to take over work in a more serious manner, by all means, go for it.

 ## Installation